Vrttayah Pancatayyah Klistaklistah

 It is, therefore, the intention behind all thoughts that matters, whether these thoughts arise from a purely self-satisfying place, or whether they come from a place of full understanding of their impact with a desire to do good.
 You, therefore, have control over what you create in the world starting with your intentions/thoughts, and the fastest way to identify whether these intentions will ultimately lead to misery or peace in the world is to simply feel them out and to scrutinize them from the point of their conception.

 Because your body is a highly intelligent vehicle that regulates your every function as it takes you through time and space, what Sutra 5 reminds us of is that your emotions serve as powerful navigating tools for gaging how close, or far, you are from your True self/expression, which is free from misery and suffering, at all times.

 Depending on the thoughts that you are thinking at any given moment, and how they make you feel, you can immediately identify what their impact will be in the world and whether they are ultimately in alignment with your, and others’, highest good.
 This will help you to not only honor your path of walking in non-violence as you agreed to do in step one of your Eightfold Path, but will also help you to avoid creating negative karma (actions) within yourself and the world as well.

-It is, therefore, your responsibility, as you continue with your practice here–before ultimately putting all of your thoughts aside to be liberated–to be mindful of your thoughts as they arise and to become true “analysts” of them if you intend to reach your ultimate goal of true self-realization/expression in the world.
+It is, therefore, your responsibility, as you continue with your practice here–before ultimately putting all of your thoughts aside to be liberated–to be mindful of your thoughts as they arise and to become true “analysts” of them if you intend to reach your ultimate goal of true self-realization/expression in this lifetime.

 If you chose to be selfish about anything during the initial part of your practice, this Sutra and Swami Satchidananda, therefore, encourages, you to “[g]o to the…extreme and be selfish in refusing to disturb your own peace,” since this will allow you to do the same for others as well.

-Remain honest as you move forward with this practice, and be aware of the thoughts that you are thinking as you go about your day so that you can effectively determine whether what you are creating within you will ultimately create misery or peace around you by extension of your words and actions.
+Remain honest as you move forward with this practice, and be aware of the thoughts that you are thinking as you go about your day so that you can effectively determine whether what you are creating within you will ultimately lead to misery or peace around you through the extension of your words and actions.

-Do not try to think for other people either (you cannot do this unless you become an ego-attached master-manipulator who spends time trying to get everyone to believe only what you tell them to believe, for example, a cult leader, instead of a liberated master yogi), but instead use your own creative navigating tool of the mind to simply generate peace.
+Do not try to think for other people either (because, in Reality, you cannot do this even if you become an ego-attached master-manipulator who spends time trying to get everyone to believe only what you tell them to believe, for example, a cult leader, instead of a liberated master yogi).
+Instead, use your own creative navigating tool of the mind to simply generate peace.

-If you find that a thought does not ultimately lead to anything good, because it does not come from a place of good intention (that will lead to good outcomes, free of misery and suffering), then, it is best to either try to reframe it or to let it go.
+If you find that a thought does not ultimately lead to anything good, because it does not come from a place of good intention (that will lead to good outcomes, free of misery and suffering), then, it is best to either try to reframe that thought or to let it go.

 Be mindful of this as you move forward throughout your week and you will find that it will not only deepen your Yoga practice, but that it will also create a great deal of good in the world around you as well.

-10 Forms of Twisted Thinking To Avoid As You Go About Your Day (As Laid Out In David Burn’s The Feeling Good Handbook) To Get Started On Recognizing What Types Of Thoughts You Can Begin To Let Go Of One-By-One Moving Forward
+Use The 10 Forms of Twisted Thinking (As Laid Out In David Burn’s The Feeling Good Handbook) To Get Started On Recognizing What Types Of Thoughts You Can Begin To Let Go Of One-By-One Moving Forward